Taiga74164/HeavenAscender2/README.md

 I made this cheat while I was in class so currently, all features will activate when F1 is pressed.
 I unfortunately dont have the time to add extra features like config, gui, etc.

 ### Features
-- Infinite Grenades
 - Infinite Ammo
+- Infinite Backpack
+- Infinite Grenade
+- Infinite Health
+- Infinite Mission Time
+- Infinite Rail Gun
+- Infinite Special Weapon
+- Infinite Stamina
+- Infinite Stratagems
 - Infinite Syringe
-- Infinite Mission Time
-- Infinite Health
+- Max Resources
+- No Laser Overheat
-- Infinite Strategems
+- No Recoil
 - No Reload

 ### Building